wedlaken/listener-maths-crossword/docs/PROJECT_SUMMARY.md

 # Listener Maths Crossword Project Summary

 ## Project Overview
-This project aims to solve mathematical crossword puzzles using a combination of image processing, OCR, and constraint satisfaction algorithms.
+This project aims to solve mathematical crossword puzzles using a combination of **ground truth data input** and constraint satisfaction algorithms.
 The puzzle consists of an 8x8 grid with mathematical clues that follow specific rules about prime factors and their differences.

 ## 🎯 CS50 Final Project Achievement

 This project has evolved into a **sophisticated, production-ready web application** that demonstrates advanced programming concepts well beyond typical CS50 requirements.
 What started as a command-line puzzle solver has become a full-stack web application with real-time interactivity, database persistence, and complex algorithmic problem-solving.

+### Strategic Development Approach

+#### Initial Vision vs. Practical Implementation
+The project began with an ambitious vision of **automated puzzle parsing using OCR and computer vision**:

+- **Original Goal**: Use OpenCV and Tesseract OCR to automatically detect grid structure and clue numbers
+- **Technical Challenges**: OCR accuracy issues, image quality dependencies, cross-platform setup problems
+- **Development Bottleneck**: Debugging OCR issues consumed significant development time
+- **Strategic Pivot**: Transitioned to **ground truth data approach** to maintain project momentum

+#### Ground Truth Data Strategy
+The decision to use ground truth data proved to be a **strategic success**:

+- **Manual Clue Parsing**: Clue parameters extracted from puzzle images using online tools
+- **Hard-coded Grid Structure**: Border positions and clue numbers manually determined
+- **Text-based Input**: Clue data stored in simple text files (`data/Listener 4869 clues.txt`)
+- **Reliable Foundation**: Eliminated OCR dependencies for consistent, predictable behavior

+#### Benefits of Strategic Pivot
+This transition enabled significant progress:

+1. **Development Speed**: Focus shifted from OCR debugging to core algorithm development
+2. **Learning Focus**: More time available for advanced programming concepts and web development
+3. **Reliability**: 100% accurate data input, eliminating OCR errors
+4. **Cross-Platform Consistency**: No dependency on system-specific OCR installations
+5. **Maintainability**: Simple text files easier to modify and version control

 ### Advanced Programming Concepts Implemented